apache/yetus/asf-site-src/source/documentation/in-progress/precommit/advanced.html.md

 ```

 This function will tell test-patch that when the javadoc test is being run, do the documentation build at the base of the source repository and make sure the -DskipTests flag is passed to our build tool.

+This function may also be defined as `PROJECT_NAME_personality_modules`, where `PROJECT_NAME` matches the value passed via `--project`
+or autodetermined by various means.
+The `PROJECT_NAME` version takes precedence over the generic version.

 ## Enabling Plug-ins